Science fiction magazine: Transition from print to online science fiction magazines

+Around the turn of the millennium, online science fiction magazines began to published and gain significant readership.
+Among the first were Strange Horizons and Sci Fiction, both of which began publishing in the year 2000.
+Strange Horizons was founded by writer and editor Mary Anne Mohanraj and pioneered a not-for-profit publishing model by being a 501(c)(3) non-profit organization.
+In 2024, Strange Horizons won the Hugo Award for Best Semiprozine.

+Sci Fiction was published by Syfy (then called the Sci-Fi Channel) and ran for six years until 2005, winning a Hugo Award for Best Website.
+During this time stories published in Sci Fiction won multiple awards, including the very first Nebula Award presented to an online-published story.
+The magazine also helped raise the overall status of online-published fiction and has been said to have achieved for online magazines what Astounding Magazine did six decades earlier for print SF magazines.

 Around the world

 British science fiction magazines

 The first British science fiction magazine was Tales of Wonder, pulp size, 1937–1942, 16 issues, (unless Scoops is taken into account, a tabloid boys' paper that published 20 weekly issues in 1934).
 It was followed by two magazines, both named Fantasy, one pulp size publishing three issues in 1938–1939, the other digest size, publishing three issues in 1946–1947.
 The British science fiction magazine, New Worlds, published three pulp size issues in 1946–1947, before changing to digest size.
 With these exceptions, the pulp phenomenon, like the comic book, was largely a US format.
-By 2007, the only surviving major British science fiction magazine is Interzone, published in "magazine" format, although small press titles such as PostScripts and Polluto are available.
+By 2007, the only surviving major British science fiction magazine was Interzone, published in "magazine" format, although small press titles such as PostScripts and Polluto are available.